 One reason for the high value is that a person cannot cancel their own medical history, where as they can always cancel a stolen credit card number.
 This makes it much harder to prevent stolen medical data from being used by criminals.

-The panel of experts pointed out that violations of patient privacy at healthcare and insurance companies are an increasing source of stolen medical data - this includes data lost or stolen by insiders such as healthcare or insurance workers.
+The panel of experts pointed out that impermissible use ofr patient privacy at healthcare and insurance companies are an increasing source of stolen medical data - this includes data lost or stolen by insiders such as healthcare or insurance workers.

-The panelists explained how medical identity theft is detectable by analyzing activity in electronic health record applications and other clinical and financial computer systems.
+The panelists explained how impermissible use of medical data is detectable by analyzing activity in electronic health record applications and other clinical and financial computer systems.

 (b) Digital Health Conference - Digital Health Conference, December 1-2, 2011